-LO: To create dialogue sentences.
+LO: To use a balance of description and dialogue. .

 You have watched the short video of King Midas.
 He travels to Olympus Towers to ask Dionysus to grant him a wish of turning everything he touches into gold.
 You need to write dialogue sentences between Dionysus and the other Gods once he has granted King Midas his wish.
 You may also include some sentences relating to King Midas and how he is now feeling to have been granted his wish.
 Remember to use descriptive sentences as well as dialogue sentences like you would in a story.
 It is important to get a good balance!